What is Legionnaires' disease?

 Around 10-15% of healthy people who contract Legionnaires’ disease will die from the condition.
 The number of deaths is likely to be higher among those people with other health problems and elderly people.

-Legionnaires' disease is rare in the UK, causing 38 deaths in England and Wales in 2010.
+Legionnaires' disease is rare in the UK.
+It was responsible for 84 deaths in England and Wales between 2011-2013.

 Some strains of the bacteria can also cause a less severe, mild flu-like condition known as Pontiac fever from which patients usually recover without treatment.